cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

 - `Amazon S3 - Versioning`
   - Enabled at bucket level
   - version "null" for objects that existed prior to enabling versioning
+- `S3 Replication`
+  - CRR - Cross Region Replication
+  - SRR - Same Region Replication
+  - Must enable versioning in SOURCE and DESTINATION
+  - Async operation
+  - Only new objects are replicated.
+Use S3 BATCH REPLICATION to replicate existing objects
+  - No transitive "chain" replication across buckets
+  - Can replicate delete markers, but deletions with version ID are not replicated (NO MALICIOUS DELETES)
+- `S3 Storage Classes`